 Located in the Grey Valley, only eight minutes drive from Greymouth, Brunnerton Lodge and Backpackers has a fantastic location for exploring Greymouth’s surrounding walks.
 Either stay in an affordable double/triple/quad room with an ensuite bathroom or a cosy double/triple/twin room.
 There’s also space for campervans to park overnight and make use of the communal facilities for a small fee.

-Check Brunnerton Lodge out!
+Check Brunnerton Lodge out:

 Just outside the town of Hokitika and only 30 minutes away from Greymouth, Birdsong is a small and comfortable hostel that’s great for escaping towns and cities.
 Surrounded by bush, you’ll understand how the hostel got its name.
 It’s so wild it even has a “Bushman’s Bath”.
 See more 5 Best Backpacker Hostels in Hokitika.

-Check Birdsong out!
+Check Birdsong Accommodation out:

 6. Mountain Jade Backpackers (Hokitika)